Antkmk/Antkmk/README.md

 11. <img align="left" src="images/btn_Database_OFF.png"  width="40" height="40">Database: <br>
 Initialize and create an SQLite database.
 Store and retrieve data.

+<p>There is a larger article with background on why I created this template which you can read on my [One Bad Ant website](http://www.onebadant.com/index.php/oba-articles/295-unitysolar).</p>

+<p>Why I created it: To learn unity, test its abilities, and to create a template to use as a starting point for future Unity app development.</p>

+<p>Where you can download: On my [Github repository](https://github.com/Antkmk/UnityBATemplate).</p>

+<p>You'll find documentation outlining the prefabs, scripts, scenes, and resources used in the app.
+You'll also find a PDF document that diagrams the architecture of the app and its features. </p>

+<p>How to use the template: The documentation outlines and describes everything that goes into this app.
+The documentation also includes links to some of the resources I used to find some of the solutions and "how tos" that I use.</p>

+<p>Once you've downloaded the app you can run it in the Unity editor, or on an Android or iOS device.</p>

+<p>You can also look at and use individual scripts and examine them first in the repository.
+The code is free to use and hopefully you find it helpful. </p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>